 With Great Power comes Great Responsibility

 .
-The words "Core", "Control" and "Output" will feature prominently in the rest of this document.
+The words "Server", "Control" and "Output" will feature prominently in the rest of this document.

-Rule 1: Core and Output on separate devices
+Rule 1: Server and Output on separate devices

 Rule 2: Control and Output on separate devices

 Roon's user interface is a GPU-accelerated OpenGL masterpiece.
 It works your GPU (Graphics Processing Unit) harder than any other audio app we're aware of.
 Do you really want that GPU to do its thing right next to your audio gear?
 Didn't think so.